We must bring real wisdom to the building of data centers in our communities.

 It’s important to remember that we as human beings and our own wise hearts should be deciding how we use technology.
 Explore some ways to make choices about how much you engage AI in your daily life.

-Insist that Data Centers be Good Neighbors
+Require Any Data Centers to be Good Neighbors

 Maryland congregations are coming together through Interfaith Power & Light (DC.MD.NoVA) to join the Maryland Data Center Reform Coalition in speaking out for strong policies that hold data centers to high standards of community input and responsible energy usage.

-Learn more: Data Center reform legislation in the 2026 session
+Learn more: Data Center reform legislation in the 2026 session and how each bill fared

 Bring Real Wisdom to Data Center Conversations in your Community